selfish/worldcup-slack/README.md

 `DEBUG_CHANNEL` - Slack channel to post to in dev mode

 `SLACK_CHANNEL` - Slack channel to post to in production mode

+## Contribution

+Any and all contribution is more than welcome.
+This was just a quick project, and there's a lot of room for improvement.

+## Special thanks

+A Huge shout out to http://worldcup.sfg.io/ for the FIFA scraper, which hw was quick to fix after the games started!